Modal

 myModal.unsubscribe(false);

-// The buttons above can be reused in a new modal
+// You can reuse the buttons above in a new modal

 // Their subscriptions will be left intact